Photo by Latino Life via Canva.com

 The Challenges of Military Homeownership

 Homeownership is a challenge for military buyers who endure regular PCS cycles.
-Buying a home with the semi-guaranteed plan of a three-year tour in one city is a purchase made with a giant leap of faith.
-For this reason, one of the most important questions you’ll have to ask is “Will I sell or rent my house after three years?”
-And because, you know, military life, a contingency plan is a good idea, too.
+Buying a house with a semi-guaranteed plan of a three-year tour in one city is a purchase made with a giant leap of faith.

-Determining if you’ll sell or rent dictates the improvements and changes you’ll make to the property.
+Determining whether to sell or rent dictates the improvements and changes you’ll make to the property.
 After all, perfecting the house to the point of pricing it too high for your neighborhood’s typical buyers and renters doesn’t offer a return on your investment.

-As you read on about the differences between the strategies for selling or renting your home after living it for only a few years, you’ll note that many of the improvement qualities buyers prefer are also the amenities renters prefer.
-This is important to remember when contemplating selling or renting.
-The right projects will attract both crowds, and if priced correctly, will earn the most on your investment.
+As you read about the differences between the strategies for selling or renting your home after living it for only a few years, you’ll note that many of the improvement qualities buyers prefer are also the amenities renters prefer.
+This is important to remember when considering the sale or rental of your property.
+The right projects will attract both crowds and, if priced correctly, will earn the most money.

 While hunting for a house that fits your needs right now, it’s also important to think of the resale appeal for later.
 Even though you hope to stay at this assignment for a few years, you’ll eventually transition again.
 When your next military orders come along, it helps to have a plan for what you’ll do with your home.
-Would you lease it or list it for sale?
+Would you rent or sell your home?

 - The property could appreciate.